CinemaTechnic Camera Profiles – Arriflex 16BL

 This page is being maintained as a resource.

-This is the arrangement used on all modern mirror reflex cameras (16mm and 35mm).
-The 16BL allows you to see beyond the framelines of the 16mm aperture.
+The 16BL uses the same mirror reflex system as the 16S.
+The 16BL viewfinder is improved over the 16S and allows you to see beyond the framelines of the 16mm aperture.
 This is very useful for keeping microphone booms and other objects out of the frame.
 It is the first ARRI 16mm camera with a pivoting viewfinder.
 The finder is not “orientable”, which means that as you pivot the viewfinder, the image rotates.
-There are two viewfinders, a small standard viewfinder and the “Swan” viewfinder which makes hand holding the 16BL much eaiser.
-The finders can be removed from the camera and exchanged easily.
-This feature is not available on 16BL’s before serial No. 50701.

 The 16BL introduced the ARRI Bayonet lens mount.
 This lens mount differs from the ARRI Standard lens mount in that it is made of Stainless Steel, and has two “Bayonet Lugs” that lock into specially milled channels in the inside bore of the Bayonet mount.
 The Bayonet mount is much stronger than the original aluminum ARRI Standard lens mounts and holds much better tolerances for the lens/ camera interface.
 The Bayonet mount is backwards compatible, for mounting ARRI Standard mount lenses.